SerenaKit/NVRAMKit/README.md

 NVRAMUtil runs on both Jailbroken iOS and macOS Devices
 ## Options
 ### Formatting Options:
-- `-j, --json` Outputs specified NVRAM Variable(s) and their values in JSON Format, example:
+- `-j, --json` Outputs specified NVRAM Variable(s) and their values in JSON Format
-- `-x, --xml` Outputs specified NVRAM Variable(s) and their values in XML Format, example:
+- `-x, --xml` Outputs specified NVRAM Variable(s) and their values in XML Format

 ### Listing Options:
 - `-a, --all` Prints all NVRAM Variables and their values